 Model for children how reading should sound.
-It’s important to discuss what fluent reading sounds like but even better to actually demonstrate it.
-Model reading so children understand what you mean when you ask them to use expression or to string words together more smoothly.
+It’s important to discuss what fluent reading sounds like but even better actually to demonstrate it.
+Model reading, so children understand what you mean when you ask them to use the expression or string words together more smoothly.
 Another option is to have children listen to audiobooks to hear what fluent reading sounds like.

 Have you heard of toobaloos or “whisper phones?”
 They are like pretend telephones that children read into.
 You can buy commercial brand toobaloos or make your own using PVC pipe.
-When children read into a toobaloo, they can hear themselves well and use that feedback to think about their expression and rate of reading.
+When children read into a toobaloo, they can hear themselves well and use that feedback to think about their expression and reading rate.
 Many children also find using toobaloos fun and motivating to use!

 You can encourage fluency by using choral reading.
 This occurs when a group of children read something together, saying the words at the same time.
 You might read the text out loud by yourself first, so the children can hear how the reading should sound.
 Then you can read it together, with them matching your pace and expression.

 Children can improve their fluency by re-reading a short book or for older children, re-reading a certain passage from a story.
 As they become more familiar with the text, they can focus their attention on reading it fluently.
-Practicing the same selection will give them the opportunity to master becoming a fluent reader.
+Practicing the same selection will allow them to master becoming a fluent reader.

 Comprehension may involve making connections between what a child is reading and what he already knows.
-For example, he may be able to relate a story about a lost toy to a time when he couldn’t find one of his own toys.
-Or, he may think about what he knows about taking care of his dog before reading a story about pets.
+For example, he may relate a story about a lost toy to a time when he couldn’t find one of his own toys.
+He may also think about what he knows about taking care of his dog before reading a story about pets.

 Another part of comprehension is generating questions or “wonderings” as a child is reading.
-For example, she may wonder what the main character is going to do next or wonder how the problem in the story will be solved.
+For example, she may wonder what the main character will do next or wonder how the problem in the story will be solved.
 Comprehension is about interacting with the story.